michiel249/VolvoPedalCommander/README.md

 So. version 0.2 i have now wired a transistor up, and I am switching ground with that.

+02-08-2023:
+Finally got the time to test version 0.2 in my car. it works perfectly!
+Next, I may need to do some calibration of the DAC voltage and when I'm at it i will also look at the duty cycle.
+If I'm happy with those I will start trying with some adjusted numbers i think.
+Also thinking about soldering it all up and putting it in a nice box first.
+Driving with a breadboard on your floor mat?

 ![Schematic](https://github.com/michiel249/VolvoPedalCommander/blob/61bcd3356c9bc5942a8e3b6c8b27a815e094d3e8/VolvoPedalCommander_Schema.png)

 REPO TODO: